blakewatson/htmlforpeople/src/11-customizing-simple-css.md

 }
 ```

-The above style rule is setting font for the `<body>`.
+The above style rule sets the font for the `<body>`.
 The browser will first try to use "Some Rando Font." if that isn't available on the visitor's device, it will attempt to use Georgia instead.
 If _that_ isn't available, we've told the browser to use any `serif` font it has available.

-Here's a good reference for finding [fonts that are commonly found on people's devices](https://practicaltypography.com/system-fonts.html), if you find out what options you have.
+Here's a good reference for finding [fonts commonly found on people's devices](https://practicaltypography.com/system-fonts.html) to see your options.
 You always want to provide a handful of decent fallbacks as well.

-Sometimes you have a font that you _really_ want visitors to see even though you know they aren't going to have it installed on their system already.
+Sometimes, you have a font that you _really_ want visitors to see even though you know they aren't going to have it installed on their system already.
 Fortunately, there is a way to deal with this.
 They're called _web fonts_.
-They are a bit too involved to cover here, but I will cover them briefly in the next chapter, [CSS basics](/css-basics).
+They are too involved to cover here, but I will cover them briefly in the next chapter, [CSS basics](/css-basics).
+In short, it’s a method of automatically providing the font to your visitors.

 ## Changing the font

-Let's say we decide to use a serif font.
-Even though Simple is calling the variable `--sans-font`, there is nothing magical about the variable name.
+Let's use a serif font.
+Even though Simple calls the variable `--sans-font`, there is nothing magical about the variable name.
 We can set it to whatever we want.
 Let's use Georgia, which is always a pleasure to read.

-We can override Simple's `--sans-font` variable inside of the `:root` block so that it will apply to the whole page.
+We can override Simple's `--sans-font` variable inside the `:root` block so that it applies to the whole page.

 ```css
 :root {